 Taste: First thing I noticed was a lovely silky texture.
 Then came dark chocolate, raisins and sultanas.
 Cherries.
 Caramel and vanilla sponge.
 Malt and baking spices before a dry woody finish.

-Value for Money: Compass Box have received some criticism for the pricing of their bottles recently, yet while it is certainly true that their limited editions are no friend to the bargain hunter, their core range remains rather good value for money.
+Thoughts: Compass Box have received some criticism for the pricing of their bottles recently, yet while it is certainly true that their limited editions are no friend to the bargain hunter, their core range remains rather good value for money.

 Learn more about Compass Box here.